-Use these sweet aromatherapy bath salt recipes to get the healing powers of hot mineral springs...
+Use these sweet aromatherapy bath salt recipes to get the restorative powers of hot mineral springs...

 ...
 Right in your very own bathroom.
 Steamy!

-Bath salts are the most cleansing and healing of all the aromatherapy bath recipes.
-Adding essential oils to your bath salt recipes has several natural healing benefits:
+Bath salts are the most cleansing and restorative of all the aromatherapy bath recipes.
+Adding essential oils to your bath salt recipes has several natural healthful benefits:

 Stimulates gentle detoxification.
 Softens your skin.
 Click here to learn more about different types of salt.

 Use bath salt recipes when you're feeling particularly icky or sick.
 They'll help ease your achy muscles and joints, relieve your tight chest, cough and sniffles, and they'll give you a nice boost of energy.

 Click here for more aromatherapy remedies for colds, pain and stress.